sakshi-k1808/Fifa-20/README.md

 ## Results and Conclusion

 The clustering analysis, particularly with KMeans (k=3), is found to be statistically and visually sound.
 The resulting clusters are distinct, compact, and meaningfully separated in the PCA space.
 This demonstrates production-quality clustering suitable for exploratory analysis or downstream applications such as identifying customer segments, player types, or other subgroups.

-## How to Run

-To run this notebook:
-1. Ensure you have Python and Jupyter installed.
-2. Install the required libraries: `pandas`, `numpy`, `seaborn`, `matplotlib`, `scikit-learn`.
-3. Place the `players_20.csv` dataset in the same directory as the `Fifa20.ipynb` file.
-4. Open the `Fifa20.ipynb` notebook using Jupyter Lab or Jupyter Notebook.
-5. Run all cells in the notebook.